-For the fourth round of NHA, the health expenditures of autonomous bodies and corporations working under administrative control of federal & provincial governments have been obtained by conducting a special census in order to include them in their capacities as employers and as producers of health services in own facilities.
-In its fourth round, NHA has also included the actual results of the Out of Pocket health expenditures survey specially conducted by appending its one page of special part of questions on health expenditure with HIES questionnaire.
+For the fifth round of NHA, Out of Pocket health expenditure survey was specially conducted by appending its one page questionnaire with the HIES standard questionnaire 2013-14.
+In its fifth round, the health expenditures of autonomous bodies and corporations working under administrative control of federal & provincial governments have been estimated on the basis of actual data obtained from the census of autonomous bodies and corporations triggered through NHA in 2011-12 to include them in their capacities as employers and as producers of health services in own facilities.
+The health expenditure of private health care providers has been estimated by extrapolating forward the actual results of the census of big hospitals and survey of the rest of providers conducted for year 2009-10.
 I am thankful to all respondents who have shared their data with PBS for this important endeavour.

 It is hoped that this report will be useful for researchers, policymakers and other users of data on financing health services.
-It does not only provide the results of NHA as such but also the results of the surveys carried out especially for NHA.
+This report not only provides the results of NHA as such but also the results of the surveys carried out especially for NHA.